 Transit is an important part of the growth anticipated to occur in Northern Colorado over the next 25 years.
 As a result, all transit agencies in the region are part of either the Larimer County Mobility Committee (LCMC) or the Weld County Mobility Committee (WCMC).
 COLT, GET, and Transfort, the three large transit agencies, are also active members of the Technical Advisory Committee (TAC) as alternates for the three large cities.

-The 2040 Regional Transit Element (2040 RTE) is the guiding document for transit in the region.
-Through collaboration with the three large transit agencies and TAC, in addition to public input, NFRMPO staff recommended three connections for further study:
+The 2045 Regional Transit Element (2045 RTE) is the current guiding document for transit in the region.
+Through collaboration with the three large transit agencies and TAC, in addition to public input, NFRMPO staff recommended five corridors for further study:

-In addition, the 2040 RTE recommended additional service and investment along the US 287 corridor.
-These recommendations are also based on the transit portion of the NFRMPO’s 2040 Regional Travel Demand Model, and the North Front Range Transit Vision Feasibility Study.
-Read more bout the 2040 RTE.
+In addition, the 2045 RTE recommended combining the Coordinated Plan with the RTE, ensuring equitable investment, maintaining the Transit Development Program (TDP), and expanding education.
+These recommendations are based on the transit portion of the NFRMPO’s 2040 Regional Travel Demand Model, and the North Front Range Transit Vision Feasibility Study.
+Read more about the 2045 RTE.

 The City of Loveland Transit (COLT) system is operated by the City of Loveland’s Public Works Department.
-COLT’s fixed-route service runs from 6:48 a.m. to 6:40 p.m., Monday through Friday and from 8:48 a.m. to 5:40 p.m. on Saturday, with one-hour headways.
-Paratransit and senior door-to-door service is available during the same hours for eligible passengers.
-Three routes provide service from two main transfer centers: Orchards Shopping Center and the South Transfer Center on 8th Street.
+COLT’s fixed-route service runs from 6:38 a.m. to 6:48 p.m., Monday through Friday and from 8:38 a.m. to 5:38 p.m. on Saturday, with half-hour to one-hour headways.
+Paratransit is available during the same hours for eligible passengers.
+Five routes provide service from two main transfer centers: Loveland Food Bank and the South Transfer Center on 8th Street.
 The City of Loveland also provides funding for the FLEX service between Fort Collins, Longmont, and Boulder.

 Greeley-Evans Transit (GET) is operated by the City of Greeley and provides fixed-route, paratransit services, and Call-N-Ride, to the public within Greeley, Garden City, and Evans.
 Service to Evans and Garden City is provided through an Inter-governmental Agreement (IGA).
 All University of Northern Colorado students are able to ride free with their ID.